 There is plenty to do and see before and after your school program so be sure to plan enough time to see everything the Conservatory has to offer!

 Visit the Hot Shop - Watch local, professional gaffers demonstrate the art of glass blowing during this 25-minute program.
 Free with admission.
 The Hot Shop hours available online or inquire upon arrival at the Visitor Center.

 Pacific Island Water Garden, Dorthy M. Davis Showhouse, and John F. Wolfe Palm House - Visit the plant collections not included on your guided biome tour!
-Don’t forget The Rooftops and outdoor courtyards.
+Don’t forget the Zen Terrace, The Grove, and outdoor courtyards.